dbactual/thomaspaine-www/content/works/to-the-citizens-of-the-united-states.md

    the crime.

-   A neglect of punctuality in the performance of a treaty is made a cause of war by the Barbary Powers, and of remonstrance and explanation by civilized Powers.
-The Mahometans of Barbary negotiate by the sword-they seize first, and expostulate afterwards; and the Federal leaders have been laboring to barbarize the United States by adopting the practise of the Barbary States, and this they call honor.
+   A neglect of punctuality in the performance of a treaty is made a cause of war by the *Barbary Powers*, and of remonstrance and explanation by *civilized Powers*.
+The Mahometans of Barbary negotiate by the sword-they seize first, and expostulate afterwards; and the Federal leaders have been laboring to *barbarize* the United States by adopting the practise of the Barbary States, and this they call honor.
 Let their honor and their hypocrisy go weep together, for both are defeated.
 Their present Administration is too moral for hypocrites, and too economical for public